KQwQK/cse15l-lab/lab-report-1-week-2.md

 /home/linux/ieng6/cs15lwi22/cs15lwi22and
 /home/linux/ieng6/cs15lwi22/cs15lwi22and
 ```
 From using the three tips provided, I can copy and run my file on the remote server with only 2 keystrokes!
 While if I use the other methods, I need to copy it first, login, compile, and then run the file.
-At the end you may need to exit the remote server.
+At the end you may need to exit the remote server for more local edits.
 This requires 4-5 keystrokes to run a file and that is very time consuming.